csd1100/learning/notes/go/basics.md

     return 0, 1
 }
 ```
-- Return values can also have identifier. i.e. we can specify identifiers we want to use in functions for values to be returned.
+- Return values can also have identifier. i.e. We can specify identifiers we want
+to use in functions for values to be returned.
 This can be used to remove specifying what should be returned with `return`.
 - e.g.
 ```go
 // returns 0,1